Education and Schools in Spain

 Children usually attend the state school in closest proximity to their homes until secondary school, when the principle of catchment zones takes effect.

 The primary teaching language of state schools in Spain is generally Spanish, or sometimes the language of the region, such as Catalan in Barcelona.
-Do not assume that teachers in the state system will speak English, as many will not and those that do will have varying levels of proficiency.
+Do not assume that teachers in the state system will speak English, as many do not and those that do will have varying levels of proficiency.

 State schools in Spain tend to be best for expats with very young children who can easily overcome the language barrier and other challenges, and for expats who plan to live in Spain long-term.